gjcooper/VAULT/01_articles/meagher2023testing.md

 ## My Thoughts

 The 3 large categories in use here are not as homogenous as other more artificial categories might be in the research.
 How does this relate to more typical category learning?
-An OK? test of [[exemplar]] models of categorical decision making as compared to [[prototype theory]] or the [[clustering model]] of categorisation.
+An OK? test of [[exemplar]] models of categorical decision making as compared to [[prototype theory]] or the [[clustering model]] of [[Categorisation]].

 The work on old-new recognition is a nice extension of the categorisation models, and provides an interesting test.
 However I am a little unsure about the use of different model fits to both phases of the study (ie diff parameter estimates depending on the response/task types).
 It seems to me a better test would be the use of say stage 1 par estimates to predict responses in stage 2, or some type of joint model approach.